 Before submitting your manuscript to Culture & Psychology, please ensure you have read the Aims & Scope.

-Full papers are generally restricted to a maximum of 6,000 words, including all elements (title page, abstract, notes, references, tables, biographical statement, etc).
-Authors who suspect that their articles will have to be cut anyway should make the required deletions before submitting.
-A Review Essay can be about a single book (which must be very significant to warrant this much attention), about several books, or ‘state-of-the-art’ articles (usually up to 2,000 words).
+Full papers should aim to be a maximum of 9,000 words, including all elements (title page, abstract, notes, references, tables, biographical statement, etc).
+This is not a hard rule, and papers will not be desk rejected based on length alone.
+We expect and understand that the review process may change your word count number in either direction.
+A Review Essay can be about a single book (which must be very significant to warrant this much attention), about several books, or ‘state-of-the-art’ articles (usually up to 3,000 words).

 1.3.1 Make your article discoverable